 - China General Nuclear Power Corporation may use service providers in China.

-Where we do transfer your personal data outside of the European Economic Area, we will endeavour to take appropriate safeguards to require that your personal data will remain protected in accordance with this Privacy Notice.
-This may include implementing the European Commission’s Standard Contractual Clauses for transfers of personal data with third parties, which require those third parties to protect personal data they process from the EEA in accordance with European Union data protection law.
-This may also involve asking you to complete a consent form in respect of transferring your personal data to the People’s Republic of China or other countries outside of the EEA.
+Where we do transfer your personal data outside of the United Kingdom, we will endeavor to take appropriate safeguards to require that your personal data will remain protected in accordance with this Privacy Notice.
+This may include implementing Standard Contractual Clauses for transfers of personal data requiring third parties to protect personal data they process from the UK in accordance with UK Data Protection Legislation.
+This may also involve asking you to complete a consent form in respect of transferring your personal data to the People’s Republic of China or other countries outside of the United Kingdom.